ff14wed/deucalion/README.md

 ## Subscriber Protocol

 The Deucalion server is capable of receiving and handling requests from the subscriber.
-The CHANNEL field is used to send the request ID, and Deucalion will reply to the requesting subscriber with a `Debug`-OP payload with the same request ID sent in the CHANNEL field.
+The CHANNEL field is used to send request context, and Deucalion will reply to the requesting subscriber with a `Debug`-OP payload with the same CHANNEL.

 ### Debug OP